emilyhasson/gpt-annotator/README.md

 - `PROMPT`: Your prompt for GPT.
 No need to specify the output format.
 Ex: `"Classify the grammatical tense of the following sentence.
 Choose between 'Past', 'Present', or 'Future'."`
 - `DATA_SOURCE`: The name of your input Excel file.
 Ex: `"mentions.xlsx"`
 - `BATCH_SIZE`: If the data is large, you may want to split the work by running the script multiple times on smaller chunks of the data.
 Ex: `1000`
+- `COLUMN_NAMES`: List of the column names in your excel file that you wish to use in your query or save to results, excluding Sentence, Context-Pre, and Context-Post.
+Ex: `["Company", "Date", "Industry", "Filename"]`

 ### Environment Setup